The Junip integration with Postscript allows you to manage the entire review solicitation process from Postscript.

 First things first is authorizing Junip to send events to Postscript.
 You can do that in our admin at "https://admin.juniphq.com/integrations".

-Once you've added your Postscript API key, we'll begin sending three events into Postscript:
+Once you've added your Postscript API key, we'll begin sending four events into Postscript:

 1. Junip - Order fulfilled